ericdnbn/image_classifier_pneumonia/README.md

 ![normal](images/normal_lungs.png)

 From Kaggle:
 > The normal chest X-ray depicts clear lungs without any areas of abnormal opacification in the image.
-Bacterial pneumonia typically exhibits a focal lobar consolidation, in this case in the right upper lobe, whereas viral pneumonia manifests with a more diffuse ‘‘interstitial’’ pattern in both lungs.
+Bacterial pneumonia typically exhibits a focal lobar consolidation \[...] whereas viral pneumonia manifests with a more diffuse ‘‘interstitial’’ pattern in both lungs.

 ![pneumonia](images/lungs_with_pneumonia.png)